Rose Bowl (stadium): Terry Donahue Pavilion

 The seven-story Terry Donahue Pavilion is named for the former UCLA football head coach, who was the winningest coach in UCLA and Pac-12 history.
 It houses the press boxes, broadcast booths, premium seating, boxes and suites.
 There are 54 luxury suites, 48 loge boxes, 1,200 club seats, state-of-the-art press boxes and a new broadcast center.
 The previous press box was replaced by a new self-contained media area capable of accommodating 318 credentialed working press, along with a separate level dedicated to game day operations, including TV and radio broadcasting, instant replay booths, coaching staffs and an emergency command center.
 The radio and TV booths were renamed "The Keith Jackson Broadcast Center" in December 2015.
 Jackson, the former ABC-TV sportscaster, coined the phrase "The Granddaddy of Them All" for the Rose Bowl game.

 1922 Locker Room Museum

 The old 1922 Rose Bowl locker room was restored in 2017 and converted into a little museum.
 Sections are dedicated to the construction of the Rose Bowl, the Rose Bowl games, UCLA football, and the NFL Super Bowl games played at the Rose Bowl.

+South end 2026

+In 2026, 5,000 bench seats in the South end of the Rose Bowl are to be transformed into a field-level club.
+It will be called the South Field Club.
+It is expected to cost about $30 million.
+Fundraising for the Rose Bowl Lasting Legacy Campaign was kicked off in 2024.
+The funds were generated by sponsorship partners and private donors towards $80 millions in renovations to be completed before the 2028 Olympic games.